DataDog/hiring-engineers/answers.md

 ```

-Below you can see a Dashboard showing the metric from the host (system.net.tcp.in_segs) from the process (cpu for process app.py) and also traces for the application, in such a way it is easier to correlate and understand the behavior of the application:
+Below you can see a Dashboard showing the metric from the Network stack from host (system.net.tcp.in_segs) from the OS process (cpu for process app.py) and also traces from the application, in such a way it is very easy to correlate and understand the behavior of the application:

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/147840972@N03/47505496602/in/dateposted-public/" title="dashboard"><img src="https://live.staticflickr.com/7808/47505496602_05a5c54803_h.jpg" width="1600" height="547" alt="dashboard"></a>